kevin-fang-lscm/magneto-matcher/README.md

 ### 🔥 2.3 Download the data

 The data folder contains the datasets used for data integration tasks.
-You can download the data folder from [this Google Drive link](https://drive.google.com/drive/folders/19kCWQI0CWHs1ZW9RQEUSeK6nuXoA-5B7?usp=sharing).
+You can download the data folder from [this Google Drive link](https://drive.google.com/drive/folders/19kCWQI0CWHs1ZW9RQEUSeK6nuXoA-5B7?usp=sharing) and should be placed in the `data` directory.

+### 🔥 2.4 (Optional) Download the fine-tuned model for GDC benchmark

+The fine-tuned model for GDC benchmark can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1vlWaTm4rpEH4hs-Kq3mhSfTyffhDEp6P?usp=sharing) and should be placed in the `models` directory.

 ## :gear: 2.
 Code Structure